 What are milia?

-“Milia” is the plural word; one is called a “milium.”
-A milium is also known as a milk spot or an oil seed.
+“Milia” is the plural word for the small cysts called milk spots.
+One cyst is called a “milium.”
+A milium is also known as a single milk spot or an oil seed.

 Symptoms and Causes

 - White to yellow bumps (cysts) on your skin.

 - Bumps can appear in groups or clusters.

 - Bumps are asymptomatic and don’t cause pain or discomfort.

 Depending on the type of milia, some can be itchy or form on a raised patch of skin.

 Milia affects the skin on your body.
 They’re often located on your face.
 The most common places to find milia on your body include:

 - On your eyelid or under your eyes.